 The tour started in Walvis Bay with rain! – Yes, it rained for a while in the Namib desert – and the first stop was to see the flamingos.
-After the flamingos we headed south to the cocaine production or salt pans… we weren’t sure but were advised not to sniff too hard anyway 🙂
+After the flamingos, we headed south to the cocaine production or salt pans… we weren’t sure but were advised not to sniff too hard anyway 🙂

-Well, we weren’t expecting this… the tour became more like a rally in the dunes! and it was so much fun!
-Herman is a great sand/dunes driver and despite the rallying up, down, around and across the dunes, we always felt safe.
+Well, we weren’t expecting this… the tour became more like a rally in the dunes!
+And it was so much fun!
+Herman is a great sand/dunes driver, and despite the rallying up, down, around, and across the dunes, we always felt safe.

-The view from highest dune was fantastic, both into the desert and into Sandwich Harbour.
-From up there you can see the endless dunes on the horizon and the sea crashing into the huge dunes.
+The view from the highest dune was fantastic, both into the desert and Sandwich Harbour.
+From up there, you can see the endless dunes on the horizon and the sea crashing into the enormous dunes.
 It’s a unique and impressive landscape.

-If you are going to Swakopmund/Walvis Bay we recommend that you try these tours.
-Maybe we got lucky, maybe we choose the best tours in Namibia, but the truth is: if you go with Tommy’s or Herman’s you will have a great time.
+If you are going to Swakopmund/Walvis Bay, we recommend trying these activities.
+Maybe we got lucky and chose the best tours in Namibia, but the truth is: if you go with Tommy’s or Herman’s, you will have a great time.

 Luxury Hotel in Swakopmund

-Strand Hotel Swakopmund is perfectly located in front of its beach and very close to the Swakopmund Museum.
+Strand Hotel Swakopmund is ideally located in front of its beach and very close to the Swakopmund Museum.
 This is probably the best hotel in Swakopmund and a perfect venue for a romantic escapade, surrounded by ocean on three sides…

 Mid-range Hotel in Swakopmund

-Each comfortable room at Hotel Eberwein provides a private bathroom, a mini bar and free WIFI.
-It’s perfect for those who enjoy exploring local dining options with a large variety right on the doorstep.
+Each comfortable room at Hotel Eberwein provides a private bathroom, a minibar, and free WIFI.
+It’s perfect for those who enjoy exploring local dining options with a large variety right on their doorstep.